 - As part of the package of measures to mitigate the effect of corona virus the German Federal Government has set up a "billion-dollar protection shield" for affected companies.
-Affected companies receive facilitated access to government liquidity assistance in the form of loans and guarantees. - To this end, the KfW Special Program 2020 expands the existing government programs for liquidity assistance (e.g., KfW loans) and makes these available to more companies. - In addition, on 27 March 2020, Law on the Establishment of an Economic Stabilization Fund (ESF) entered into force.
-Apart from recapitalization measures, the fund will to be authorized to issue quarantees to secure debt securities and loans and to grant loans to the KfW to refinance the KfW's special Corona loan programmes. - Furthermore, the Federal Government has decided on an emergency aid program with direct subsidies for small enterprises (up to ten employees) and self-employed persons. - Most federal states have introduced comparable supplementary liquidity assistance in the form of bridging loans and guarantees, and in some cases also supplementary emergency aid programs in the form of direct subsidies (e.g. Bavarian Immediate Aid Program).
-Which companies can benefit from direct subsidies varies considerably from state to state.
-However, large companies are generally excluded from support. - On 1 April 2020, the German government also announced a new package of measures specifically tailored to the needs of start-ups. - In addition, the Federal Ministry of Economics is now funding consultancy services for small and medium-sized enterprises affected by Corona, including freelancers, up to a consultancy value of EUR 4.000 without own contribution.
+Affected companies receive facilitated access to government liquidity assistance in the form of loans and guarantees. - To this end, the KfW Special Program 2020 expands amongst others the existing government programs for liquidity assistance (e.g. KfW loans) and makes these available to more companies. - In addition, in cooperation with credit agencies the Federal Government puts up a "protective umbrella" of EUR 30 billion to secure supplier credits of German companies.
+Further, the Economic Stabilization Fund (ESF) may, apart from the recapitalization measures detailed in the following sections of this guide, issue quarantees to secure debt securities and loans, and grant loans to KfW. - Furthermore, the federal government has decided on an emergency aid program with direct subsidies for small enterprises (up to ten employees) and self-employed persons. - The Federal Ministry of Economics is also funding consultancy services for small and medium-sized enterprises affected by Corona, including freelancers, up to a consultancy value of EUR 4.000. - On 1 April 2020, the German government also announced a new package of measures specifically tailored to the needs of start-ups. - Most federal states have introduced supplementary liquidity assistance in the form of bridging loans and guarantees, and in some cases also emergency aid programs in the form of direct subsidies.
+Which companies can benefit thereof varies from state to state.
+However, large companies are mostly excluded from support.